lassegit/react-hooks-slides/slides.md

 --

-1. `initialState` sets the, yes surprise, inital value (can also be a function)
+1. `initialState` sets the, yes surprise, initial value (can also be a function)

 --